risa2000/hmdq/README.md

 ![hmdq](docs/images/hmdq_128.png) ![hmdv](docs/images/hmdv_128.png)

 # HMDQ Tools
-HMDQ Tools is a set of two command line tools for an OpenVR headset and other hardware introspection:
+HMDQ Tools is a set of two command line tools for some VR headsets (now supports both OpenVR and Oculus) and other hardware introspection:

 ## `hmdq`
-is a main tool, which connects to an OpenVR subsystem and collects all available data about the connected devices (called _tracked devices_ in OpenVR terminology).
+is a main tool, which connects to a VR subsystem and collects all available data about the connected devices (_tracked devices_ in OpenVR world, trackers and controllers in Oculus world).

-It can either display the info in the console, or save all the collected information plus some additional calculated data to the data file in JSON format.
+It can either display the info in the console, or save all the collected information plus some additional calculated data to a file in JSON format.

-To run it, one needs an OpenVR subsystem installed, which usually means SteamVR and, of course, the hardware.
+To get some useful data, one needs to have either OpenVR or Oculus runtime installed, which means SteamVR or Oculus application and, of course, the hardware.

 ## `hmdv`
-is a complementary tool, whose only purpose is to process the data files created by `hmdq`, which basically means to view them in more human friendly way.
+is a complementary tool, whose only purpose is to process the data files created by `hmdq` and display them in more human friendly way.

-It does not need an OpenVR.

 Both tools use very similar command line interface.
-The only (major) difference is that `hmdq` reads the data it shows (and stores) from OpenVR, while `hmdv` reads the data from already stored file.
-The following paragraphs address both tools, unless its explicitly specified otherwise.
+The only (major) difference is that `hmdq` reads the data it shows (and stores) from actual VR runtime, while `hmdv` reads the data from already stored file.
+The following paragraphs address both tools, unless it is explicitly specified otherwise.

 ## Installation
 Get the latest binary ZIP from [releases](https://github.com/risa2000/hmdq/releases) and unzip it wherever you want to run it.
+The package should contain both `hmdq` and `hmdv` tools, this README file, LICENSE file, OpenVR API JSON file and some batch files for simplified execution.

 ## Operation
-Since both tools are command line tools, it is better to run them from Windows console (or any terminal window which supports standard I/O).
+Since both tools are command line tools, it is better to run them from Windows console or any terminal (window) which supports standard I/O.

 When the tools run the first time, they create a configuration file `<tool_name>.conf.json` in the same directory.